 Using an in-network emergency room does not guarantee that all providers working in the emergency room and/or hospital are also in-network providers (see section 5.1.4 for more information).
-Out-of-network providers may bill members for charges in excess of the maximum plan allowance.
+Out-of-network providers cannot balance bill members except when permitted by law.